fonoster/routr/README.md

   uri: ny.ocean.com
 ```

-Agents can be configure at `config/agents.yml`.
-The agent "John Doe" has
+Agents can be configured at `config/agents.yml`.
+In the following example
-access both domains, Ocean New York and Ocean Texas.
+agent "John Doe" has access to both domains, Ocean New York and Ocean Texas.

 ```yml
 - kind: Agent